 Inspiration: The ways that plant siblings in some species share resources and grow together.
 The way that cells divide and develop into different types of tissue.
 Superorganisms formed by social insects.

 Respectful Portrayal Note: As a fictional being made up of multiple consciousnesses joined together, some portrayals of Vine Collectives may be associated with Dissociative Identity Disorder (DID).
-If you don’t have lived experience of DID, please take care when portraying anything associated with this much stigmatized condition and do the research needed to avoid myths and stereotypes.
+If you don’t have lived experience with DID, please take care when portraying anything associated with this much stigmatized condition and do the research needed to avoid myths and stereotypes.

 Vine Collectives are part of the Crossroads Setting for the tabletop role-playing game, Magic Goes Awry.
 Click here to go to the list of vibrant and unique magical people from the Land of Crossroads.